FAQ's - Gutter Cleaning

 Our World leading Vacuum system allows the operator to connect carbon fibre poles together to reach up to a massive 12 metres height from the ground.

-This is a question i get asked a lot.
-Our vacuum system will remove the debris like decomposing leaves, live plants , sticks, insects, dead birds, plastic, wasp nests and other foreign matter from your gutters so that water can flow correctly through to your down pipes.
-We do not scrub or polish the inside of the gutter so some minor sediment or baked on dirt may remain in the gutter after the clean.
-This should be flushed away by water over time once your gutter is cleared out and water is flowing correctly.
+We do not scrub or polish the inside of the gutter so some minor sediment or baked-on dirt may remain in the gutter after the clean.
+This should be flushed away by water over time once your gutter is cleared out and the water is flowing correctly.

-This is an interior clean of your gutters.
-We donot clean or wash the outside of the gutter unless you are after a softwash service which should be specifically requested and quoted.
-The gutter vacuum service does not include valley gutters unless that is specifically covered on your quotation.
+This is an interior vacuum of your gutters.
+We do not clean or wash the outside of the gutter unless you are after a chemical softwash service which should be specifically requested and quoted.
+The gutter vacuum service does not include valley gutters unless that is specifically covered in your quotation.

-( Note we clean around the head of downpipes but our tools are not designed to vacuum down a downpipe.
+( Note: we clean around the head of downpipes but our tools are not designed to vacuum down a downpipe.
 Sometimes live plant root systems can grow into downpipes and we are unable to remove them.
-Any blockages in a downpipe may need to be flushed out or may even need a new downpipe - this may mean using a specialist drain unblocker or plumber )
+Any blockages in a downpipe may need to be flushed out or may even need a new downpipe - this may mean using a specialist drain unblocker or plumber or roofing company )

-Our domestic gutter clean charges are based on the individual gutter lengths per each floor as well as the type of gutters and access.
-We will need to know this information in order to quote - we will do a laser measure on site survey to prepare our quote.
+Our domestic gutter clean charges are based on the individual gutter lengths per floor as well as the type of gutters and access.
+We will need to know this information in order to quote - we may do a laser measure on-site survey to prepare our quote.

 Commercial gutter cleans are far more complex to quote.
 We will arrange a time to come and see you to fully understand the requirements of the clean.

-How often should i clean out my gutters?
+How often should I clean out my gutters?
 Some Water tank maintenance ideas...

 Gutters perform an important function to the watertight integrity of your house which for most people is their most valuable asset.